jcorporation/myMPD/docs/040-debug.md

 ### TCP connection

-MPD should listen on a tcp port.
+MPD is listening on a tcp port, default is 6600.

 ```sh
 tcpdump -nni any -vvv -s0 -x host <mpd host> and port <mpd port>